This is an easy massaged kale salad that is easy to make with basic ingredients. The leftovers are even better so I recommend doubling the recipe!

-I have been craving Asian food in a bad way lately.
-No idea why, but ginger, soy sauce and sesame oil keep finding their way into my food.
-Last night, it was blackened salmon with Asian flavors (recipe soon).
-Over the weekend, it was in the form of a massaged kale salad.
+I have been craving bold flavors lately.
+No idea why, but ginger and cayenne keep finding their way into my food.
+Last night, it was blackened salmon.
+And over the weekend, it was in the form of a massaged kale salad.
 And just writing about both of those is making me crave wasabi and pickled ginger.
+Sushi tonight perhaps?

 - 3 stalks kale, leaves torn into bite-sized pieces (rinse well)